 Usually found in the tropical forests of Central and South America, Spider Monkeys are a favorite pet for monkey lovers because of their long limbs and prehensile tails, which can grow up to 35 inches in length.

 Their tails allow them to move around with ease.
-In the wild, they can live for up to 20 to 25 years but this can be shorter since they are usually hunted as food.
-In captivity though, spider monkeys can live for up to 35 years.
+In the wild, they can live for up to 20 to 25 years, but this can be shorter since they are usually hunted for food.
+In captivity, though, spider monkeys can live for up to 35 years.

 Price: Between $4,000 and $8,000

-Coming from Asia, Macaques are considered “Old World Monkeys.”
-Macaques can grow anywhere between 16 to 28 inches and weigh about 5.3 lbs.
+Coming from Asia, Macaques are considered “old-world monkeys.”
+Macaques can grow anywhere between 16 and 28 inches and weigh about 5.3 lbs.
 They can live up to 25 years in captivity or longer.

 Price: Between $1,500 and $2,500

-They grow between 4 and 6 inches with a tail that’s equally long.
-Adults weigh only 3.5 oz., so you can imagine how small and lightweight these monkeys are.
+They grow between 4 and 6 inches with an equally long tail.
+Adults weigh only 3.5 ounces, so you can imagine how small and lightweight these monkeys are.
 Marmosets, when cared for properly, can live up to 18 years.

 They are intelligent creatures that require a lot of socialization and interaction so it’s best to keep them together with other marmosets because they don’t function well when left alone for long periods.